-SCOOP is a research and training center dedicated to the interdisciplinary study of sustainable cooperation as a key feature of resilient societies.
-The center connects research groups from sociology, psychology, history, philosophy, public administration, research methods, and statistics.
-SCOOP is a joint inititative by the University of Groningen (Strategic Theme Sustainable Society) and Utrecht University (Strategic Theme Institutions for Open Societies), and also involves researchers from the VU Amsterdam, the Erasmus University Rotterdam, and Radboud University Nijmegen.
+SCOOP is a research and training centre dedicated to the interdisciplinary study of sustainable cooperation as a key feature of resilient societies.
+Click here for an accessible primer on the program.
+The centre connects research groups from sociology, psychology, history, philosophy, public administration, research methods, and statistics.
+SCOOP is a joint initiative by the University of Groningen (Strategic Theme Sustainable Society) and Utrecht University (Strategic Theme Institutions for Open Societies), and also involves researchers from the VU Amsterdam, the Erasmus University Rotterdam, and Radboud University Nijmegen.
 The 2025 Vision for Science of the Dutch Ministry of Education (2014, p.
 19) praised SCOOP as an “example of cross-pollination between disciplines”.

 In addition to the academic ambitions, the program also wants to realise several tangible long-term gains, including the development of a multi-method, open-access data interface; a research infrastructure capable of tackling cooperation issues from multiple disciplinary perspectives; and a talent selection and training program to prepare the next generation of top researchers.
 The main result will be the generation of insights and instruments that can be used by societal partners and stakeholders to foster a resilient society.